Eltaurus-Lt/Hello-Saturn/README.md

 ![After Effects](Images/AE.png)

-Not a raytracer, but rather an After Effects project that utilizes the built-in 3D rasterizing engine (made for rendering exclusively flat square surfaces), and recreates the illusion of convex 3-dimensional objects with the help of built-in effects, generated textures, and Java Script expressions, which bind parameters of all objects together to build a coherent scene and modify the look of each object based on the position of the camera:
+An After Effects project that utilizes the built-in 3D rasterizing engine (made for rendering exclusively flat square surfaces), and recreates the illusion of convex 3-dimensional objects with the help of built-in effects, generated textures, and Java Script expressions, which bind parameters of all pieces together to build a coherent scene and modify the look of each object based on the position of the camera:

 ![JS expressions](<Images/JS expressions.gif>)